 - you've made it clear that you have reached a point where the deal will not be done without some degree of creativity or concession on the part of the other side, and

 - you've acknowledged that you are still interested in making the deal happen if the other side is also interested.

 If the response is the third one, "I don't care--this is it, take it or leave it," then you know you've reached the other side's floor.
 Professional negotiators know not to play this card unless they are completely prepared to walk away from the deal.
 Be very careful with your response to this, because it most often signals that you've just hit rock bottom and reached a decision point.
 You can push back with a slightly different version of the seven words, for example, "No, seriously, you tell me how I can do that."
 But ultimately you need to decide.

 "Sometimes the only option is to walk away, but you can walk away slowly."

 The only exception to this is if you sense that you're dealing with a very green, very emotional, or a very naive and inexperienced negotiator.
-In which case you need to quickly, and without emotion, defuse the situation by asking the other side to consider the question "How am I supposed to do that?" and get back to you within a certain time frame.
-There's no sense in continuing the discussion, it will only escalate the already precariously tense emotions.
+In that case, you need to quickly, and without emotion, defuse the situation by asking the other side to consider the question "How am I supposed to do that?" and get back to you within a certain time frame.
+There's no sense in continuing the discussion--it will only escalate the already precariously tense emotions.